Monday forecast: Unseasonably cool, warming up through mid-week

 TOPEKA, Kan.
 (WIBW) - An overall quiet start to the week before the weather pattern becomes more unsettled Wednesday night through the weekend with on and off showers/storms.

-After some patchy fog this morning in some areas, enjoy the sun for the next couple days because there may not be much of it Thursday-Sunday.
+Enjoy the sun for the next couple days because there may not be much of it Thursday-Sunday.
 With several chances for showers/storms starting Wednesday night we’ll be keeping an eye on the specific details as we get closer to each day.
-As of now widespread severe weather is not expected0 however flooding may be a factor.
+As of now widespread severe weather is not expected however flooding may be a factor.
 The rain and cloud cover will also factor into the temperatures.

-Today: Patchy fog early this morning otherwise it’ll generally be mostly sunny.
-There is a chance areas near the Missouri border may have more clouds lingering through the day closer to the upper level low that affected the area yesterday, but the farther west you are it’ll be sunny.
-This will affect highs, low-mid 80s east with mid-upper 80s west.
+This Afternoon: Mostly Sunny.
+Highs in the low-mid 80s along and east of HWY 75 with mid-upper 80s west.
 Winds N 5-10 mph.

 Tonight: Clear.
 Lows in the low-mid 60s.
 Calm wind.